SomeWeirdSin/SomeWeirdSin.github.io/001_Overview.md

 # **Overview**

-CyberGLoG is based on Arnold K.’s “Goblin Laws of Gaming” homebrew system, also known as the GLOG.
+Some Weird Sin is based on Arnold K.’s “Goblin Laws of Gaming” homebrew system, also known as the GLOG.

 Original game rules and content can be found at goblinpunch.blogspot.com